-If you are an advanced user and looking to work outside the machine learning provided by Notion, then you'll find this guide useful.
+If you are an advanced user and looking to work outside the machine learning provided by Crown, then you'll find this guide useful.
 We're writing this guide with the understanding that the reader knows how to run python3 and work with unfiltered EEG data.

 Install Virtual Environment

 I use a virtual environment for usability and consistency.
 If you want to as well, I recommend installing virtualenv.